Benazir Bhutto: University studies

 In autumn 1973, Bhutto relocated to the United Kingdom and began studying for a second undergraduate degree, in Philosophy, Politics and Economics, at Lady Margaret Hall, University of Oxford.
 After three years, she received a second-class degree.
 At her father's insistence, she remained in Oxford to study for a one-year postgraduate degree, reading international law and diplomacy; at this point she attended St Catherine's College, Oxford.
-One of her fellow students at Oxford stated that there, she "epitomized the classic spoilt rich girl from a third world country".
+One of her fellow students at Oxford stated that there, she "epitomised the classic spoilt rich girl from a third world country".
 She nevertheless made friends, who later described her as a humorous and intellectually curious individual.
 In 1977, she was elected President of the Oxford Union debating society, the first Asian woman to hold that post.
 After her three-month term was up, she was succeeded by her close friend, Victoria Schofield.
 Bhutto was also active in the local Conservative Association and it is through this connection that she is widely believed to have introduced future British Prime Minister, Theresa May, to her future husband Philip May.

 Despite the ongoing tensions between Pakistan and India, she interacted socially with Indian students, and while at Oxford also made proposals of marriage to two fellow Pakistani students, but was rebuffed on both occasions.
 Bhutto biographer Brooke Allen thought that her time at Oxford was "almost certainly the happiest, most carefree time of her life".

-At Oxford, she led a campaign calling for the university to give her father an honorary degree; she gained the support of her father's old tutor, the historian Hugh Trevor Roper.
+At Oxford, she led a campaign calling for the university to give her father an honorary degree; she gained the support of her father's old tutor, the historian Hugh Trevor-Roper.
 Bhutto's campaign was opposed by counter-protests, who believed that her father's supposed involvement in the persecution of Sheikh Mujibur Rahman and atrocities during the Bangladesh Liberation War made him unsuitable.
 Ultimately, the university declined to award the honorary degree.
 In later years, Bhutto acknowledged that at this time she had been ignorant of the Pakistani Army's complicity in the atrocities in Bangladesh, although always maintained that her father was blameless on the issue.
 After her Oxford education, she returned to Pakistan in June 1977, where she was scheduled to work at the Prime Minister's office and the "Inter-Provincial Council of Common Interests" during the rest of the summer.
 Intent on a career in the Pakistani Foreign Service, she was scheduled to take the service's entrance exams later in the year.